Parkkeo1/CS-Py/README.md

 received data into pandas dataframe, then insert dataframe contents into sql table.
 Create DB file.

 12/23/17: Previous day's goals accomplished; POST data is put into pandas dataframes and then inserted into SQLite DB tables accordingly: per_round_data and per_map_data.
 Also made some preliminary frontend changes to set up for the todo.
 TODO: Work on front-end; auto-refreshing display page for live match stats?
 Maybe also work on statistical analysis & visualizations using the ideas above.

+12/24/17: Continued to work on front-end.
+Flask app now can receive 1 of 5 possible, different inputs from the user (last match, today, past 7 days, past month, lifetime).
+TODO: work on creating a query_db function that queries the database table differently depending on user request.